 Monitoring Inspection Program

 In addition, the City has started to perform additional monitoring inspections through a one-year contract with a specialized firm, approved in November 2017.
 The contracted firm will conduct additional inspections for gas wells within the city limits with the frequency of inspections based upon priority levels by proximity of the well to protected uses.
+Under the current agreement, high priority sites are inspected twice per year, moderate priority sites are once per year, and low priority sites one time every two years.
 Instruments such as optical gas imaging systems, radiation meter, methane meter, hydrogen sulfide meter, photoionization detector, noise meter, and others may be used to identify leaks and potential environmental concerns.

 Annual Fire Inspections

 In addition to the above inspections, the Denton Fire Department conducts their own annual inspections to ensure compliance with the Fire Code.
 These annual inspections are checking for items such as for proper address posting, road access for emergency vehicles, fencing with a secured entrance gate, proper signage, system equipment required by Code including lightning protection system, remote foam line, and so forth.